 Tragically on November 1, 2013, an active shooter at Los Angeles International Airport (LAX) murdered TSO Gerardo Hernandez, the first TSO to die in the line of duty.
 Two other TSOs were injured in the same attack.
-The potential for checkpoint carnage aimed at the TSOs on duty that day was immeasurable.
-The shooter was indicted on federal charges including murder of a federal employee, but he was not charged with violation of 49 U.S.C. §46502, which establishes assault with a dangerous weapon on security workers at an airport as punishable with a sentence of up to life imprisonment.
-This omission was yet another indication of a failure to appreciate the skill, commitment to duty, and courage of our nation's 45,000 TSOs.
+The potential for checkpoint carnage aimed at the TSOs on duty

-Every member of the flying public should know that it is absolutely unacceptable, not to mention a violation of federal law, to assault a TSO.
 TSA must also take steps to better protect the TSO workforce.
 Although TSOs are required to report checkpoint assaults to management, it is not clear what occurs from that point.
 Some managers have refused to detain passengers who have assaulted TSOs, and at times TSOs who were the victims of assaults are blamed for the incident.
 TSOs are unarmed, do not have apprehension authority or even the authority to call airport local police if there is an assault.
-As a result of the LAX shooting, we have learned that delays in summoning-and the response time of-airport local police may result in loss of life and injury.
+Because of the LAX shooting, we have learned that delays in summoning-and the response time of-airport local police may result in loss of life and injury.
 AFGE strongly supports the creation of an armed federal law enforcement TSO position to guard the checkpoint and our nation's airports.

-Why Won't TSA Agree that TSOs Should Wear Dosimeters?
+Why Won't TSA allow TSOs to Wear Dosimeters?

-AFGE raised the radiation issue with TSA in early 2010 and urged all officers to file with TSA a CA-2 workers' compensation claim to document their exposure to ionizing radiation after AFGE received numerous reports from employees alarmed by what appeared to be a large number of TSOs being diagnosed with cancer and thyroid conditions in Boston and other locations.
+AFGE raised the radiation issue with TSA in early 2010 and urged all officers to file with TSA a CA-2 workers' compensation claim to document their exposure to ionizing radiation after AFGE received numerous reports from employees alarmed by what appeared to be many TSOs being diagnosed with cancer and thyroid conditions in Boston and other locations.
 TSA maintained that the X-ray machines were safe and repeatedly denied AFGE's requests for dosimeters and our offer to purchase them for officers.
 AFGE took the issue to Capitol Hill, and testified before Congress calling for a radiation safety and monitoring program at the agency.
 TSA announced that it would retest every one of its 247 full-body X-ray scanners at 38 airports after maintenance records on some of the devices showed that X-ray machines emit ionizing radiation 10 times higher than previously reported.